There's a reason why your collection doesn't have wireless sensors for environmental monitoring

 We’ve spent a lot of time lately talking with conservators, collection managers, registrars and other museum pros about their needs.
 One of the questions we always ask is “Why don’t you have wireless sensors in your space already?”.
 While the answers fall into a few broad categories, the short answer is that while wireless sensors are great, WiFi is a bad solution for collections.
 Here's what we've heard.

 We don’t have coverage everywhere.

-Many of our museum beta partners are in buildings that present a difficult environment for wireless technologies.
+Many of our collections partners are in buildings that present a difficult environment for wireless technologies.
 Historic buildings, heavy use of concrete and steel, and additions all work against wireless.
-At least two thirds of the museums we have spoken with say that they have coverage issues in parts of their buildings that they need to measure.
+At least two thirds of the collections we have spoken with say that they have coverage issues in parts of their buildings that they need to measure.

 We can’t run power to them.

 Adding wiring to a building, especially a historic building, is difficult if not impossible.
 Even when it is possible and somewhat simple it is expensive and means that your sensing devices need to be fixed to a single location.
 Not a great answer.
 The alternative is to run sensors on battery power alone, but in our experience WiFi consumes a lot of power meaning devices either have to be larger to contain more battery capacity, or the batteries have to be changed frequently.

 It’s too expensive.